sebelga/gstore-node/README.md

 To disable any validation before save/update, set it to false

 #### unregistered properties (default false)
 To allow unregistered properties on a schema set `explicitOnly : false`.
-This will bring back the magic os Schemaless and at the same time will still validate the properties explicitly declared.
+This will bring back the magic of *Schemaless* databases.
+The properties explicitly declared will still be validated.

 <a name="simplifyResultExplained"></a>
-#### entities
+#### queries
 **simplifyResult** (default true).
-By default the results coming back from the Datastore are serialized into a simpler object format.
-If you want the full response that includes both the Datastore Key & Data, set simplifyResult to false.
+By default the results coming back from Datastore queries are merged into a simpler object format.
+If you prefer the full response that includes both the Datastore Key & Data, set simplifyResult to false.
 This option can be set on a per query basis ([see below](#simplifyResultInline)).

 ```
 // Schema options example